 On June 24, 2013, the subsidiaries of Silvercrest L.P. entered into a \$15.0 million credit facility with City National Bank.
 The subsidiaries of Silvercrest L.P. are the borrowers under such facility and Silvercrest L.P. guarantees the obligations of its subsidiaries under the credit facility.
 The credit facility is secured by certain assets of Silvercrest L.P. and its subsidiaries.
 The credit facility consists of a \$7.5 million delayed draw term loan that matures on June 24, 2020 and a \$7.5 million revolving credit facility that matures on December 24, 2016.
 The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.05 percentage points and 2.5% or (b) the LIBOR rate plus 3 percentage points, at the borrowers' option.
 On June 28, 2013, the borrowers borrowed \$7 million under the revolving credit facility to partially fund a \$10.0 million distribution that was made in July 2013 to the existing limited partners of Silvercrest L.P. prior to the closing of our initial public offering.
-As of December 31, 2013, \$3.0 million of borrowings remained outstanding on the revolving credit facility.
-As of December 31, 2018.
-Borrowings under the term loan or prior to June 24, 2015 will be payable in twenty equal quarterly installments.
+As of December 31, 2014 and 2013, \$0 and \$3.0 million of borrowings, respectively, were outstanding on the revolving credit facility.
+As of December 31, 2014 and 2013, no amount has been drawn on the term loan credit facility and the borrowers may draw up to the full amount of the term loan through June 25, 2018.
+Borrowings under the term loan on or prior to June 24, 2015 will be payable in twenty equal quarterly installments.
 Borrowings under the term loan after June 24, 2015 will be payable in equal quarterly installments through the maturity date.
-The new credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments,

-(iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
+The new credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
 In addition, the credit facility contains certain financial covenants including a test on discretionary assets under management, maximum debt to EBITDA and a fixed charge coverage ratio.
 The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or group of persons acting together acquiring more than 30% of total voting securities of Silvercrest.
 Any undrawn amounts under this facility would be available to fund future acquisitions or for working capital purposes, if needed.
-We were in compliance with the covenants under the credit facility as of December 31, 2013.
+We were in compliance with the covenants under the credit facility as of December 31, 2014 and 2013.